 3. Classify Prisoners Based on Risk

 When movement is restricted, it’s harder for security staff to break up the confrontation.
-When security guards can classify prisoners, they’re able to keep an eye on problem inmates.
-This improves the well-being of low-risk groups who often receive the brunt of violence.
+When security guards can classify prisoners, they can keep an eye on problem inmates.
+This improves the well-being of low-risk groups, who often receive the brunt of violence.

 4. Train Empathetic Staff Members

-It can be difficult to motivate inmates if they’re constantly suffering from abuse levied at them by staff members.
+It can be challenging to motivate inmates if they’re constantly suffering from abuse levied at them by staff members.

-However, when staff members are trained with basic relational skills, like effective communication and humane relationship building, it will improve overall morale.
+However, training staff members in basic relational skills, such as effective communication and humane relationship building, will improve overall morale.

 5. Invest in Mental Health Intervention

 Of the 4 million prisoners released every year, 23% suffer from a major depressive disorder.
 It’s not uncommon for prisoners to rejoin society in a worse mental shape than they were before incarceration.
-With the proper care, prisoners could leave with improved well-being.
+With proper care, prisoners can leave with improved well-being.

 6. Improve Sanitation Requirements